razmathegreat/IntegerCounter/Contributing.md

 Contributing
 ============================

 We are always looking for contributions to this project.
-Contributing is easy, all we ask that each algorithm you contribute our template.
+Contributing is easy, fork this repo, make your contribution, and create a pull request for this project.
+All we ask that each algorithm you contribute follows our template.

 The Template
 ============================